 What is a UPF 50 hat that does not look medical or sporty?

 A UPF 50 hat does not look medical when it uses a classic fashion silhouette and clean finishing instead of outdoorsy details like toggle cords, contrast vents, and visible performance styling.
+A structured boater or an elegant wide-brim straw-look hat, such as the Eric Javits Bey or Diva styles, can give UPF-rated sun protection while still reading like a wardrobe piece.

-A structured boater or an elegant wide-brim straw-look hat such as the Bey or Diva styles, can give UPF-rated sun protection while still reading like a wardrobe piece.
 If you are unsure, choose a neutral straw tone and minimal trim so the hat blends with your clothing.

 What is the best stylish UPF 50 hat for the beach?

 For the beach, the best stylish UPF 50 hat is usually a wide brim that creates real shade for your face, not just a UPF label.
-A packable wide-brim style like the Diva Squishee Straw Packable Hat is a strong choice because it pairs resort elegance with travel-ready construction.
+A packable wide-brim style like the Eric Javits Diva Squishee Straw Packable Hat is a strong choice because it pairs resort elegance with travel-ready construction.

 If you carry a tote, pack the crown with soft items and keep the brim edge supported so it comes out looking smooth.